JMladen/BLOOMBOARD/README.md

   - Subfeature: Bestseller

-    - Implement a section showing plants that users will liekly enjoy
+    - Implement a section showing plants that users will likely enjoy

   - Subfeature: Benefits